webuild-consortium/webuild-github-policies/docs/02-contribution-guidelines.md

 Related to #789
 ```

-This automatically closes issues when PR is merged.
+This automatically closes issues when the PR is merged.

 ### 7.5 Draft Pull Requests